AlpPython/Real-estate-price-predicting/README.md

 I have played with different tree depth in ensamble method learning and with the different number of learning interactions Optimum was found with maximum tree depth equal to 16 and 1000 interactions with 0.1 learning velosity It had 0.75 R-squared coefficiet which means that this model explains 3/4 of amarican real estate prices variety

+Also I had tried kernel methods (including RBF), but thei accuracy was quite bad In the end of added file you can enter your own data and check the model result